Grammy nominations to be announced after sweeping changes

-LOS ANGELES (AP) — The Recording Academy will announce nominees for its 64th Grammy Awards on Tuesday morning, but it’ll be the first year selections have been made after some sweeping changes.
+LOS ANGELES — The Recording Academy will announce nominees for its 64th Grammy Awards on Tuesday, but it will be the first year selections have been made after some sweeping changes.

 The shift comes after The Weeknd called the Grammys “corrupt” after he was shut out of 2021′s ceremony, despite having last year’s biggest song.

-This year's announcement will be made on a livestream beginning at noon Eastern, 9 a.m.
-Pacific at https://live.grammy.com/.
+This year’s announcement will be made on a livestream beginning at noon ET at https://live.grammy.com/.

 Possible nominees include Justin Bieber, Taylor Swift, Coldplay and K-pop group BTS, which triumphed at Sunday's fan-voted American Music Awards.
 The Weeknd, who collaborated on Kanye West's hit album "Donda," has said he would no longer submit his work for Grammy consideration.